Some people would encourage you to believe that re-sharpened blades will not last as long as new.

 If a re-sharpened blade does not last it has little to do with the hardness of the carbide.

-It is more likely to be because it was processed incorrectly.
+It is more likely to be because it was re-processed incorrectly.

-And, probably, has much more to do with the use [or misuse] of the blade or the plotter.
+And, probably, has more to do with the use (or misuse) of the blade or the plotter.

-We sometimes re-sharpen blades we manufactured 20 years ago [yes 20 years ago] and surprisingly they now cut better than they did when they were new, not because the tungsten carbide has hardened or matured with age, [like us] but because, over the years, we have improved our processes.
+We often re-process blades we manufactured over 20 years ago (yes! over 20 years ago) and surprisingly they now cut better than they did when they were new, not because the tungsten carbide has matured or hardened with age, (like us) but because, over the years, we have improved our processes.